 And that’s why I’m lonely all the time

-After a week the phone rang at Lewis’ home: on the other side there was Sam Phillips announcing his coming to Ferriday.
+After a week the phone rang at Lewis’ home: on the other end was Sam Phillips, announcing his trip to Ferriday.

-This time the trip wouldn’t have been a problem.
+This time, the trip wasn’t going to be a problem.

-Crazy Arms was published in 1957 and went pretty well, but the song that really consecrated the rising star of rock’n’roll was next one: Whole Lotta Shakin ‘Goin’ On showed the wild and rebellious Lewis, who just like Elvis was the best product to convey the figure of the white rocker with the style of the black musician.
+Crazy Arms was published in 1957 and sold pretty well, but the song that really consecrated the rising star of rock ‘n roll was next one: Whole Lotta Shakin ‘Goin’ On, which showed the wild and rebellious Lewis who, just like Elvis, was the best product for conveying a white rocker with the style of a black musician.

 Well, I said come on over baby